BenjaminDHorne/Language-Features-for-News/README.md

 # Language-Features-for-News

-This repository contains natural language features used in the NELA Toolkit (https://github.com/BenjaminDHorne/The-NELA-Toolkit) and various news studies.
+This repository contains natural language features used in the NELA Toolkit (https://github.com/BenjaminDHorne/The-NELA-Toolkit) and various news studies (see http://homepages.rpi.edu/~horneb/).

 Before using, ensure you have all Python requirements in requirements.txt and the resource folder.